New Year, New You – Start Now!

 If you are looking for a bespoke 360 feedback, with questions that are specific to your organisation, perhaps incorporating your corporate values and behaviours or to fit in with a new or existing training programme, that’s no problem at all!
 We will work with you to create a questionnaire that meets your needs.

-Set up of a new questionnaire and report costs £150.
+Set up of a new questionnaire and report costs £200 (plus VAT).
 This includes any number of questions; experience has shown that too many questions put people off, so keeping the number down tends to result in a better response rate.
 More than 50 questions can mean the questionnaire takes too long and people often don’t reach the end.
 The set-up fee includes give you access to our team’s wealth of experience designing effective questionnaires and our extensive question library.

 The best 360 questionnaires contain both rating and free text questions.
 The rating questions give you a measurable score and the free text questions provide information on strengths and suggestions for development to help participants get the most out of their 360.